-The Ontario District is one of the seventeen districts of the Barbershop Harmony Society throughout the United States and Canada, and is the only all-Canadian district.
-It is committed to serving and supporting its 33 barbershop chapters, over 60 quartets, and over 1200 members throughout Ontario, and it is committed to promoting the Society's mission of bringing men together in fellowship and harmony to enrich lives through singing.
+The Ontario District is one of the seventeen districts of the Barbershop Harmony Society, the world's largest all-male a cappella singing organization, and is the only all-Canadian district.
+It is committed to serving and supporting its 31 barbershop chapters, over 60 quartets, and over 1200 members throughout Ontario, and it is committed to promoting the Society's mission of bringing men together in fellowship and harmony to enrich lives through singing.
 Member choruses and quartets are encouraged to perform throughout their communities in support of worthwhile civic, cultural, educational, and charitable endeavors.

 At 91 years young, Mansfield Rogers still gets a thrill when he takes the stage to sing.
 Conquering the jitters, well, that never really goes away.

 Singing has always been his thing, and it always will be.
 Mansfield found his voice when he was a small boy, probably before he was six years old.
 He remembers gathering around the fire every Sunday to sing with his family while his mother played the piano.
 He also recalls taking the stage for a Christmas concert and being totally nervous.
 Those long-ago memories still surface every now and then and they are ones he will cherish forever.
 They were just the beginning of a lifetime of memories built by doing what he loves to do.

 It’s a unique way to say “I love you” on Valentine's Day.
 Don’t just say it; have someone sing it.

 The Royal City Ambassadors men’s barbershop chorus is offering people the chance to do just that this Feb.
 14, with its singing valentines.